13 Fun Things to Do in Wilmington, Delaware

 Mt.
 Cuba Center is one of our favorite places near Wilmington.
 Filled with thousands of species of native plants, the preserve includes landscaped gardens, a trial garden, and lots of nature trails that showcase the best of the plants of the Mid-Atlantic.

 This is the perfect place to come if you love wildflowers.
 A visit in late spring and summer is filled with the colors and scents of lilacs, rhododendrons, and myriad other blooming plants.
 You can take a walk by the pond, wander the dogwood path, or see what’s blooming near the fountains.
 Take advantage of the special events like yoga in the gardens, watercolor painting, and Picnic Nights.
-The gardens are open April through November, and there’s something beautiful to see in every season.
+The gardens are open April through November, and it’s enchanting in every season.

 Visit the Wilmington Riverfront

 Stretching for a mile along the Christina River, the Wilmington Riverfront pathway connects restaurants, shops, museums, and other attractions.
-Stroll the walkway to visit Constitution Yards beer garden, the Tubman Garrett Riverfront Park that honors Harriet Tubman and Underground Railroad stationmaster Thomas Garrett, or just to take in views of the peaceful river.
+Pull up a seat at Banks Seafood Kitchen, catch some live music, or enjoy the serenity of the Tubman Garrett Riverfront Park that honors Harriet Tubman and Thomas Garrett.

 Get outside at Brandywine Creek State Park